-The detection limit for a chemical kinetic method ranges from minor components to ultratrace components, and is determined by two factors: the rate of the reaction and the instrumental technique used to monitor the rate.
-Because the signal is directly proportional to the reaction's rate, a faster reaction generally results in a lower detection limit.
+The detection limit for chemical kinetic methods ranges from minor components to ultratrace components, and is principally determined by two factors: the rate of the reaction and the instrumental technique used to monitor the rate.
+Because the signal is directly proportional to the reaction rate, faster reactions generally result in lower detection limits.
 All other factors being equal, detection limits are smaller for catalytic reactions than for noncatalytic reactions.
 Not surprisingly, some of the earliest chemical kinetic methods took advantage of catalytic reactions.
-For example, ultratrace levels of Cu (<1 ppb) are determined by measuring its catalytic effect on the redox reaction between hydroquinone and H_2O_2 .
+For example, ultratrace levels of Cu (<1 ppb) can be determined by measuring its catalytic effect on the redox reaction between hydroquinone and H_2O_2 .